Anthony Ashley Cooper, 1st Earl of Shaftesbury: Leader of Opposition to Danby, 1674–1678

 On 24 June 1676, during the election of the Sheriffs of the City of London at the Guildhall, linen draper Francis Jenks gave a sensational speech arguing that two statutes from the reign of Edward III required that parliament sit every year, and that by proroguing the Cavalier Parliament until 15 February 1677 (meaning no session would be held in 1676 at all), the king had inadvertently dissolved parliament and that the Cavalier Parliament was now legally dissolved.
-Although Buckingham, not Shaftesbury, was behind Jenks' speech, many suspected Shaftesbury's involvement; after Jenks' speech, Shaftesbury decided to take full advantage of the argument, arranging with his allies for a number of pamphlets arguing the case.
+Although Buckingham, not Ashley-Cooper, was behind Jenks' speech, many suspected Ashley-Cooper's involvement; after Jenks' speech, Ashley-Cooper decided to take full advantage of the argument, arranging with his allies for a number of pamphlets arguing the case.
 One of these pamphlets, Some considerations upon the question, whether the parliament is dissolved, by its prorogation for 15 months? argued that parliament had the authority to restrict the royal prerogative and could even "bind, limit, restrain and govern the Descent and Inheritance of the Crown it self."
-The Duke of York was furious at the inclusion of this argument; Buckingham told York that Shaftesbury had drafted the controversial passage, but Shaftesbury claimed that the passage was inserted in the pamphlet without his knowledge.
+The Duke of York was furious at the inclusion of this argument; Buckingham told York that Ashley-Cooper had drafted the controversial passage, but Ashley-Cooper claimed that the passage was inserted in the pamphlet without his knowledge.

-When parliament finally met on 15 February 1677, Buckingham, backed by Shaftesbury, Salisbury, and Philip Wharton, 4th Baron Wharton, introduced a motion declaring that, because of the 15-month prorogation, on the basis of the statutes from the reign of Edward III, no parliament was legally in existence.
+When parliament finally met on 15 February 1677, Buckingham, backed by Ashley-Cooper, Salisbury, and Philip Wharton, 4th Baron Wharton, introduced a motion declaring that, because of the 15-month prorogation, on the basis of the statutes from the reign of Edward III, no parliament was legally in existence.
 Parliament not only rejected this argument, but also resolved that the four peers had committed Contempt of Parliament and should apologise.
 When the four refused, they were committed to the Tower of London.
-Shaftesbury petitioned for his release, and in June 1677, brought a writ of habeas corpus before the Court of King's Bench.
+Ashley-Cooper petitioned for his release, and in June 1677, brought a writ of habeas corpus before the Court of King's Bench.
 The court, however, determined that it lacked jurisdiction because Parliament, a superior court, was currently in session.
-Charles ordered Buckingham, Salisbury, and Wharton released from the Tower shortly thereafter, but Shaftesbury continued to refuse to apologise.
-Shaftesbury had grown increasingly suspicious of Charles II.
-Charles had begun raising an army, ostensibly for war with France, but Shaftesbury worried that Charles was really preparing to abolish parliament and rule the country with a standing army on the model of Louis XIV of France.
-It was not until 25 February 1678 that Shaftesbury finally apologised to the king and to parliament for his support of the motion in the House of Lords and for bringing a writ of habeas corpus against Parliament.
+Charles ordered Buckingham, Salisbury, and Wharton released from the Tower shortly thereafter, but Ashley-Cooper continued to refuse to apologise.
+Ashley-Cooper had grown increasingly suspicious of Charles II.
+Charles had begun raising an army, ostensibly for war with France, but Ashley-Cooper worried that Charles was really preparing to abolish parliament and rule the country with a standing army on the model of Louis XIV of France.
+It was not until 25 February 1678 that Ashley-Cooper finally apologised to the king and to parliament for his support of the motion in the House of Lords and for bringing a writ of habeas corpus against Parliament.